angela6gr/First-Milestone-Project/README.md

 All the photos used in the website are either taken by my or used with the permission of the photographer.
 All the text was written by me.

+The flower image used for the favicon was found in [Pixabay](https://pixabay.com/images/search/petals/).

 The following websites and their tutorials were the main source of help throughout the coding of my page:
 - [W3Schools Online Web Tutorials](https://www.w3schools.com/)